kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

   If you can narrow it down to a field (ie what was I doing?), too, even better!

-## From Movies to Art to JPL to Tech to Grad school?
+## From Theatre to Movies to Art to JPL to Tech to Grad school?
 - Photos from a shoot I was on; not my Emmy!
 - From the workshop I did at JPL